naribi/GEARS/Intro_RS_Lab8.md

 print(collectionVH);
 ```

 4. Navigate to the console and have a look at the information you printed.
-Using the drop down arrows you can assess how many images are present in teh collection for your region of interest.
+Using the drop-down arrows you can assess how many images are present in the collection for your region of interest.

 ![Figure 4.
 Console](screenshots/l8_console.png)